-CNST 110 NON-CREDIT BASIC CONSTRUCTION PRINCIPLES
+CNST 110 NONCREDIT BASIC CONSTRUCTION PRINCIPLES

 This course is an overview of the organization and structure of the construction industry as well as basic training in the essential skills expected of an entry-level employee on a residential or commercial construction site.
 The course emphasizes job-site safety, environmental concerns, practical knowledge of tool and equipment use, basic construction math, communication, and employability skills.
 Hands-on demonstrations provide students with a broad view of the expectations of entry-level work, wages, benefits, and workplace culture.
-Program Applicable o Units Total Lecture Hours: 18 Total Lab Hours: 54
+Program Applicable

-CNST 120 NON-CREDIT SITE PREPARATION AND LAYOUT
+CNST 120 NONCREDIT SITE PREPARATION AND LAYOUT

 This course provides the understanding and skills necessary to complete the initial stages of building construction.
 General topics include project site clearance, reading and implementing information from the Precise Grading Plan, concept of cutting and filling, and site layout.
-Prerequisite: CNST 010 or CNST 110

-CNST 150 NON-CREDIT CONSTRUCTION FRAMING ESSENTIALS
+CNST 150 NONCREDIT CONSTRUCTION FRAMING ESSENTIALS